 Performed at the Slate Theatre 815 Seattle Blvd S, First Floor, Seattle, WA

 plus Monday, April 22

 All shows at 7:30pm

-Monday, April 22 is Pay-What-You-Can.
+Monday, April 22 and Monday April 29 are Pay-What-You-Can.
 Tickets available online.

 Featuring the design talents of Dana Amromin, Dan Garlington, Sann Hall, Michael Notestine, and Amber Parker; with Annie & Justin Duffiance.

 Language is presented by special arrangement with the Robert A. Freedman Dramatic Agency, Inc.

 Pony World Theatre is fiscally sponsored by Shunpike.